 Home solar power is more popular than ever in the United States.
-Last year, the U.S. installed enough solar to power 5.4 million homes across the country.
-It’s no wonder homeowners love being powered by the sun: when you install solar PV, you can save money on your electricity bills, increase your property value, and do your part to protect the environment.
-If you’re starting to think about going solar, knowing that your home and solar are a good match makes the shopping process even easier.
-Here are the top five questions and answers that will help you determine whether solar is right for your home (read on, it might surprise you):
+It’s no wonder homeowners love being powered by the sun: when you install a solar system, you can save money on your electricity bills, increase your property value, and do your part to protect the environment.
+If you’re starting to think about going solar, knowing that your home and solar are a good match makes the shopping process even easier (and helps protect you from some unexpected cost increases after a site visit).

 2. What direction does your roof face?

-You might have heard that your roof needs to face south for solar to be a worthwhile investment, but that’s no longer true.
+You might have heard that your roof needs to face south for solar to be a worthwhile investment, but that’s not true!
 While it is true that your solar panels will produce more electricity if they are facing perfectly south, solar makes sense even for homes with east- and west-facing roofs.
 Since the cost of solar has dropped significantly in the past few years, significant solar savings are possible for you even if your roof doesn’t face perfectly south.
 Check out this article to learn more about the optimal orientation and angle for solar.

 3. What material is your roof made of?